Previous dayFebruary 2, 2026Next day

 18.2 km---✓ ReviewedUSGS →

-February 2, 2026 brought a magnitude 2.0 earthquake 118 km N of Yakutat, Alaska, logged at 23:05 UTC.
-Coming 15 hours after a magnitude 2.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+On February 2, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 118 km N of Yakutat, Alaska at 23:05 UTC.
+It arrived roughly 15 hours after a larger magnitude 2.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
 This was a shallow crustal earthquake, focused at 18.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.610°, -139.817°.
+The epicenter is at 60.610°, -139.817°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02